tkml87/project-portfolio-2/README.md

 - The title of the site at the top of every page.
 This title also acts as a link back to the home page.

-- Also the footer of the site at the bottom of every page.
-It has icons that redirect the user to the social media webpages.

-### Future Implementations

-Since the podcast audience is mostly Portuguese speakers and listeners, a late addition will be to translate this web page for these users.

-Besides that, it is still in the process to add the idea of this [Swiss](https://bionic-reading.com/) company to help dyslexic people to read the site more easily.

 ### Accessibility

 The author plans to voice reading what is writen for people who are not able to read easily without aid.
 A change of the colors may happen in the future also, to improve the user's experience.